SEI-SEA-1-25/SEI-125-Post-Cohort-Resources/README.md

 * [Publish your own npm package](https://hackernoon.com/how-to-publish-your-package-on-npm-7fc1f5aae600) -- you can totally can and should do that.
 * Write tutorial articles on [Medium](https://medium.com/the-write-brain/how-to-start-writing-on-medium-a-tutorial-a5d89926f5ef), [Dev.to](https://dev.to/) or [Hacker Noon](https://hackernoon.com/) about the things you are studying.
     * Wondering about the differences?
 Check [this](https://ritza.co/showcase/dev-to-vs-medium-vs-hashnode-vs-hackernoon.html) blog out for a comparison
+* If you are ever feeling bored with the possibilities of a web app, checkout the [Non-exhaustive list of web browser APIs](https://github.com/luruke/browser-2020) to get some inspiration for what is possible

 #### Getting involved in an open source